rummens/TFX-Custom-Component/Readme.md

  the input file(s), makes some changes to it and then writes it back to the output file(s).

-## Head Component vs. Upstream Component
+## Head Component vs. Downstream Component
 A Head component is the first component in the pipeline, so it has to manually create the first artifact(s).
-All other upstream component only use the artifacts from its downstream components, so they don't have to create artifacts themselves since they have been created by their downstream components
+All other downstream component only use the artifacts from its upstream components, so they don't have to create artifacts themselves since they have been created by their upstream components